 Ahirwar et al. (2015) and Kushram (2016) reported that the population of lady bird beetle, Coccinella septumpunctata was found predating mainly upon whiteflies and jassids.
 The peak activity of lady bird beetle was noticed in the month August and September.
 Kumar and Yadav (2021) noticed that the reached peak of Coccinella septempunctata (1.40/plant) from 31st to 35th Standard Meteorological Week.

-Spider:
+Spider

 The spider made their first appearance on the crop during 30th standard week with 0.3 spiders per plant.
 It coincided with the appearance of host insects on the crop.
 Their activity continued till 40th standard week and peak activity was observed in 38th standard week with 1.9 spiders per plant, when minimum and maximum temperature, 21.7 oC and 31.2 oC, relative humidity, 92% and rainfall 9.2 mm, respectively.
 Similarly Ahirwar et al. (2015) who has reported that the predatory spider with 1.1 spider per plant in last week of August.

-Correlation studies of insect pests and natural enemies with weather parameters:
+Correlation studies of insect pests and natural enemies with weather parameters

-Insect pests:
+Insect pests

 The population of tobacco caterpillar larvae per meter row length correlation showed a negative significant association with relative humidity (r= -0.807**) and rainfall (r = -0.627*), respectively.
 According to Brahman et al. (2018) correlation studies of the larval population of tobacco caterpillar demonstrated a negative connection with relative humidity and rainfall.